South Australia Police: Graduation and aftermath for new officers

 Cadets graduate with the rank of probationary constable and are subject to a 15-month period of on-the-job training.
 Probationary Constables are required to work with a Field Tutor for the first 6 months of the probationary period whilst they complete a Personal Learning Portfolio.
 Probationary Constables also undertake a range of duties to enhance their learning, including traffic, prisoner management, and general duties.
-For the following 6 months, probationary constables continue to collect evidence of their workplace competency before attending the Probationary Constable Assessment Workshop to determine whether they are suitable to progress to the rank of Constable.
+For the following 6 months, probationary constables continue to collect evidence of their workplace competency before attending the Probationary Constable Assessment Workshop to determine whether they are suitable to progress to the rank of constable.
 Upon completion of the probationary period, officers receive a Diploma of Public Safety (Policing) and are appointed to the rank of Constable.

 Training is ongoing and further courses are available for officers to attend, should they wish to progress their policing career further.

 SAPOL Protective Security Officers also undergo training at this location.
 The duration of this training course is only 12 weeks.

 Radio communications

 SAPOL refers to the communications operation as "VKA".
 At 0400 hours (4am) on Tuesday 10 December 2002, SAPOL officially switched from standard 64 UHF channels to the SA Government Radio Network (SAGRN).
-This utilised digital encrypted radio transmissions meaning that scanners could not listen to police communications.
-While at first there seemed to be technical issues with the new system, they were quickly resolved and the department now has full trust in the system.
+This utilised digital encrypted radio transmissions, meaning that scanners could not listen to police communications.

 SAPOL still have UHF licences and it is plausible they are available as back-up communication channels.
 SAPOL uses three primary devices for voice communication over the network.
 They are Spectra W7 mobile, XTS 5000 portable and Spectra W3 mobile.
 These can be controlled via the RCH3000 desktop controller, used in fixed locations generally by trained operators.

 These devices have a number of features that are regularly used in patrols.
 These features include private call, page alert and telephone interconnect.

-Private call allows units to directly talk to another unit without dispatch, or other users in the talkgroup to hear.
+Private call allows units to directly talk to another unit without dispatch, or other users in the talkgroup, hearing.
 However, this comes with the inability for dispatch to contact either unit.
 Page function alerts another radio that someone else is attempting to contact them.
 Telephone interconnect enables units to make and answer calls through the system.
 However, only supervisors have the ability to make and answer to any number, general patrols are restricted to only a list of certified SAPOL numbers.
 Each LSA has two assigned 'talkgroups'.

 COMCEN (Communications) have assigned talkgroup IDs, allowing them to pair an LSA's primary and secondary talkgroups together allowing control to manage two channels at once.
 The Secondary channel is often used for local/chat, dispatch lowers the volume of the secondary channel, which enables them to monitor the channels and talk to all units on duty in the LSA.